U.S. News Rankings

 |SAT/ACT scores must be received by||August 1|

-The student-faculty ratio at Belmont Abbey College is 18:1.
-The most popular majors at Belmont Abbey College include: Business Administration and Management, General; Elementary Education and Teaching; Liberal Arts and Sciences/Liberal Studies; Accounting; and Sport and Fitness Administration/Management.
-The average freshman retention rate, an indicator of student satisfaction, is 62.5 percent.
+The student-faculty ratio at Belmont Abbey College is 16:1, and the school has 61.9 percent of its classes with fewer than 20 students.
+The most popular majors at Belmont Abbey College include: Business Administration and Management, General; Education, General; Accounting; Elementary Education and Teaching; and Sport and Fitness Administration/Management.
+The average freshman retention rate, an indicator of student satisfaction, is 63.8 percent.

 |Student gender distribution|